BiZken/PhishMailer/README.md

 PhishMailer Will Help You To Create Professional Phishing Emails Fast And Easy

-#### You Can Copy The Code And Try To Make It Better But Don't Copy It Without Giving Me Some Credit
+#### If You Copy The Code And Make Your Own, Don't forget To Give Me Some Credit Kid!

 ## Legal Disclaimer
 I Won't Say That You Can Only Use This Tool For Educational Purposes And That You Can't Use It To Hack Other People